zitadel/zitadel/site/docs/administrate/90-system.en.md

 There is even a possibility to regenerate a read model.

 > When a read model is regenerated it might take up some time to be fully operational again
-> Depending on the model which is regenerated this might have a operational impact for the endusers
+> Depending on the model which is regenerated this might have a operational impact for the end-users

 > Screenshot here